vladkulichenko/hackathon_task/README.md

 Or use the docker for run the container with commands after pulling the github repository

-docker image build -t webapi_hackathon .
-docker run -p 5000:5000 webapi_hackathon
+docker image build -t webapi_hackathon .\n docker run -p 5000:5000 webapi_hackathon \n
 After that you need to reach http://127.0.0.1:5000/ to see the working website